Leafwing-Studios/leafwing-website/content/blog/tyranny-of-nits/index.md

 The operating semantics are simple:

 1. If everyone says "LGTM", the work gets merged.
-2. If someone reasis a concern, we wait for the author to fix it.
+2. If someone raises a concern, we wait for the author to fix it.
 3. If the author doesn't fix the concern, the PR stays open (or gets closed as stale).
 4. If the author comes back and says "that's not a problem actually", then we get orgnizational undefined behavior.